Sahara: Flora and fauna

 Other animals include the monitor lizards, hyrax, sand vipers, and small populations of African wild dog, in perhaps only 14 countries and red-necked ostrich.
 Other animals exist in the Sahara (birds in particular) such as African silverbill and black-faced firefinch, among others.
 There are also small desert crocodiles in Mauritania and the Ennedi Plateau of Chad.

 The deathstalker scorpion can be 10 cm long.
-Its venom contains large amounts of agitoxin and scyllatoxin and is very dangerous; however, a sting from this scorpion rarely kills a healthy adult.
+Its venom contains large amounts of agitoxin and scyllatoxin, though its sting rarely kills a healthy adult.
 The Saharan silver ant is unique in that due to the extreme high temperatures of their habitat, and the threat of predators, the ants are active outside their nest for only about ten minutes per day.

 Dromedary camels and goats are the domesticated animals most commonly found in the Sahara.
 Because of its qualities of endurance and speed, the dromedary is the favourite animal used by nomads.

 Human activities are more likely to affect the habitat in areas of permanent water (oases) or where water comes close to the surface.
 Here, the local pressure on natural resources can be intense.
 The remaining populations of large mammals have been greatly reduced by hunting for food and recreation.
 In recent years development projects have started in the deserts of Algeria and Tunisia using irrigated water pumped from underground aquifers.
 These schemes often lead to soil degradation and salinization.

 Researchers from Hacettepe University have reported that Saharan soil may have bio-available iron and also some essential macro and micro nutrient elements suitable for use as fertilizer for growing wheat.